Rotavirus mortalities of pigeons

 In Western Australia, feral pigeon (rock pigeon – Columba livia) mortalities occurred in a location close to an affected loft, with gross and histological findings consistent with the disease in the racing and fancy pigeons.
 In addition, rotavirus had been detected in faecal samples of several feral and native wild bird species overseas.

-To explore the risk of transmission of this rotavirus to other bird species (domestic poultry), challenge trials were conducted.
-The risk to the commercial poultry sector was considered low based on field experience.
+The risk to the commercial poultry sector is considered low, based on field experience.

-It is noted that there was no indication that the PPMV1 vaccine was involved with this rotavirus disease.
+There is no indication that the PPMV1 vaccine is involved with this rotavirus disease.

-An inactivated autogenous vaccine was developed in Australia that can protect all pigeons.
+An inactivated autogenous vaccine has been developed in Australia that can protect all pigeons.

 Australia has a rigorous regulatory framework for assessing and approving veterinary vaccines to ensure their safety and efficacy.
 As part of this, there are strict penalties for the illegal importation and use of veterinary vaccines, including but not limited to up to 10 years imprisonment and fines of up to $1,800,000 under the Biosecurity Act 2015.

-It is important for bird keepers and others to continue to report any suspicious signs of disease.
+It is important to continue to report any suspicious signs of disease.
 This will also allow the presence of notifiable diseases, including AI, PPMV1 and ND, to be investigated and ruled out.

 Image credits